North Carolina Gov. Roy Cooper’s veto of a bad public notice bill is safe for now.

 Wade said Cooper’s “veto of bipartisan legislation eliminating special carve-outs for the newspaper industry makes it clear his number one priority is brown-nosing those who cover him.”

-As several media outlets in the state have noted, the changes to the public notice eligibility laws in HB 205 would allow government notices to run in the North State Journal, a new statewide publication launched by former officials in Republican Gov. Pat McCrory’s administration.
-However, a line added to the bill before it passed, requiring eligible newspapers to maintain a “physical location in the county” in which notices are published, would limit the paper’s ability to benefit from the change.
+As several media outlets in the state have noted, the changes to the public notice eligibility laws in HB 205 would have allowed government notices to run in the North State Journal, a new statewide publication launched by former officials in Republican Gov. Pat McCrory’s administration.
+However, a line added to the bill before it passed, requiring eligible newspapers to maintain a “physical location in the county” in which notices are published, would have limited the paper’s ability to benefit from the change.